Motif XF File formats .X3A or .X3V

 Press [SF1] EXEC to execute.

-When complete (all 400MB of Waveforms/Samples will be installed),
+When complete (all Waveforms/Samples necessary to make this Voice sound properly will be installed),

 You can setup to load the second VOICE… Simply move the cursor to the LIST on the Right and select “002”; Then move the cursor to the Left side and set the target to USR1:002(A02).